10 Do's and Don'ts During COVID-19

 7. DON’T get too close.

-Unfortunately, this global pandemic is going to temporarily cause a great deal of confusion.
-Taking a step back, a minute to breathe, or a moment to think, can help you deal with the stress of the situation and become more productive during daily conversations.
-You may even garner some new viewpoints and friends as we move through this quarantine time together.
+Unfortunately, this global pandemic is going to temporarily cause a great deal of confusion and conflict.
+Taking a step back, a minute to breathe, or a moment to think can help you deal with the stress

 Want the latest and greatest from our blog straight to your inbox?